octobercms/docs/3.x/extend/system/exceptions.md

 });
 ```

-If an exception handler returns a response, that response will be sent to the browser and no other error handlers will be called:
+If an exception handler returns a response, that response will be sent to the browser and no other error handlers will be called.

 ```php
 App::error(function(InvalidUserException $exception) {